dsc-courses/dsc10-notes/README.md

     ```{jupyterhublink} path/to/notebook/relative/to/repo/root.ipynb
     ```

+The URL used for the links is configured in `book/_config.yml`.

 ### Reader-Friendly Jupyter Notebooks

 This `notebooks` directory contains the reader-friendly Jupyter notebooks displayed to the user when they click the link to launch the current page in JupyterHub.

-Much of the textbook is written in Jupyter Notebooks which are then converted to HTML by the build process.
-Readers can click the rocket icon to launch the notebook version of the given page in a JupyterHub session.
+Many textbook pages are written as Jupyter Notebooks which are then converted to HTML by the build process.
+Readers can click the rocket icon on the HTML page to launch the notebook version in a JupyterHub session.
 However, the Jupyter notebooks used as source documents may include directives and other content that might confuse readers.
 Therefore, as part of the build process, the source notebooks are transformed into "reader-friendly" notebooks and stored in the `notebooks/book_pages` directory (these are the notebooks that are launched when the user clicks the rocket link to interact with a page).
 The notebooks are made "reader-friendly" by several mechanisms described below.

 `notebooks/out_of_tree/` contains various other Jupyter notebooks that should be available for interaction, but which are not themselves pages in the textbook.